 Any applicant to the graduate program must have earned a bachelor’s degree.
-Apply online for either the MFA in Fiction or the MFA in Poetry here by January 15.
+Apply online for either the MFA in Fiction or the MFA in Poetry by December 15.
 The application fee is $75.

 - Three recommendation letters

 - TOEFL or IELTS scores (for those applicants whose native language is not English)

 Applicants must ensure that three former teachers (or editors familiar with the applicant’s writing) write letters of recommendation.
 At least one letter should specifically address the applicant’s writing.

 MFA poetry applicants must submit 10 poems (not to exceed 25 double-spaced pages); MFA fiction applicants must submit a maximum of three short stories or a self-contained section of a novel (25 double-spaced pages maximum).
 The writing sample must be sent electronically as part of the online application.

 The statement of purpose (critique of work) should consist of a double-spaced, two-page (at most) introduction and critique.
 This statement should give admissions faculty a view to the scope and thoughtfulness of the work submitted and a sense of the student’s ability to identify both its strengths and weaknesses.
 It should convey a sense of the tone and approach by which the applicant hopes to contribute to the writing workshops.
 It must be sent electronically as part of the online application.

 The Writing Seminars requires transcripts of all undergraduate and graduate work (including overseas study and college work which may be shown as transfer credits on another transcript).